 Speaking of Pho, you can’t travel around Vietnam without having a bowl in every town and every city.
 Why?
 Because the taste, flavor, and texture of traditional Pho changes throughout Vietnam’s many regions.

 There are many ways to enjoy this broth.
 You can have it as clear soup or dark soup, with a lot of vegetables and herbs or very little at all.
-Enjoy it with beef, pork, chicken, and sometimes hot enough to make you scream.
+Enjoy it with beef, pork, or chicken, and it’s sometimes spicy enough to make you scream.

 It really is the darling dish of Vietnam, known the world over but best tasted on home territory!
 Enjoy with a cool Hanoi Beer to cool your mouth down after too much chili sauce.